furyuri/weapon_shop/README.md

 ## To Do List

+- Only run the import on an ad hoc basis, not with every page load.
+Lets start with adding an import page.
-- I'd like to convert this to an MVC setup, so let's do that.
-But first, let's start by just loading the items into a database instead of to an array (for practice).
+- I'd like to convert this to an MVC setup.
 - Create a page/form that allows manual entry of new weapons.
 - Make app use front-end Vue.js, instead of reloading new php pages.
 Let's create a single page app.

 ## Done
 - Create `.htaccess` file to make `main.php` default index page.
 (11/25/2022)
+- Inserting items into DB instead of just array.
+(11/27/2022)